-The Ticking Time Bomb
+The "Ticking Time Bomb"

 Picture this: you bend over to light your grill like a thousand times before and – BOOM! – there’s a sudden burst of flames engulfing the front of your body.
-Sounds extreme, but according to the National Fire Prevention Association, there were over 16,600 injuries from gas grill fires in 2014, most from leaking propane.
-This is often due to the common mistake grillers make of turning the propane on and lighting the grill with the lid shut, allowing a dangerous buildup of flammable gas.
+It sounds extreme, but according to the National Fire Prevention Association, an average of 19,700 patients per year went to emergency rooms because of injuries involving grills between 2014-2018.
+This is often due to the common mistake of turning the propane on and lighting the grill with the lid shut, allowing a dangerous buildup of flammable gas.

-The Expired Grill Tool
+The "Expired Grill Tool"

-I went out and took a picture of mine just for this post, and as you can see … guilty as charged!
+I went out and took a picture of my wire grill brush just for this post, and as you can see … guilty as charged!
 I had no idea mine was in such bad shape.
-Here's the warning I noticed on my new grill brush:

 The same rules apply if you like to grill with charcoal, with one crucial caveat.
 Justin, our home claim expert, reminds us that it’s super important to keep cooling briquettes away from flammables and never dispose of them until they are completely cooled- after about 48 hours- and in a non-flammable container.

-The good news is that you are protected against accidental grilling mishaps under your NNINS homeowners or renters policy.
-It covers damage to your home and other insured items like patio furniture, sheds, and decks.
-That’s why it’s essential to keep your policy up-to-date by letting your independent agent know when you build or purchase something for the exterior of your home and include them in your home inventory.
-Your policy may also cover medical expenses of a guest injured from a grill fire under the liability portion of your home insurance policy.
+The good news is that you can be protected against accidental grilling mishaps under your NNINS homeowners insurance or renters policy.
+Home insurance can cover damage to your home and other personal property like patio furniture, sheds, and decks.
+Your homeowners policy can also cover the medical expenses of a guest injured from a grill fire under the liability portion of your home insurance policy.

-So, give your grill a good once-over before you fire it up this Memorial Day!
+So, give your grill a good once-over before you fire it up!
 Why not keep a fire extinguisher close at hand?
 Class B, ABC, or K fire extinguishers work well for grease fires.
-That's extra peace of mind, along with our tips to avoid a grilling mishap.
-We hope your family has a Virginia hometown holiday that’s safe and sound.
+Keep your policy up-to-date by letting your independent agent know when you build or purchase something for the exterior of your home and include them in your home inventory.
+That's extra peace of mind, along with following our tips to avoid a grilling mishap.
+We want you and your family to stay safe and sound this summer.